iterative/mlem/README.md

 ## Usage

-This a quick walkthrough showcasing deployment and export functionality of MLEM.
+This a quick walkthrough showcasing deployment functionality of MLEM.

 Please read [Get Started guide](https://mlem.ai/doc/get-started) for a full version.